LizMetreveli/line-follower-robot/README.md

 ## System Description
 Sensor inputs are read by a microcontroller and processed using control logic to determine motor commands.
 The system operates in a closed loop, continuously correcting its trajectory based on sensor feedback.
+IR sensors are used for path control and ultrasonic sensors are used for obstacle detection.

 ## My Contributions
+- Mapped and integrated the full electrical system, including power distribution and component interfacing
 - Developed embedded C software for sensor reading and motor control
 - Implemented control logic using thresholds and state-based decisions
 - Debugged sensor noise and real-time behavior during testing